 This explanation of Byzantine liturgical practice, the first of its kind in English, includes an extensive bibliography and comprehensive glossary.

-Arcbishop Job Getcha holds a doctorate in theology.
-Formerly Dean of the Institut Saint-Serge in Paris, and professor there of liturgy and church history, Senior Scholar at the Institut Catholique de Paris, Fr Job is on the faculty at the Institute of Postgraduate Studies in Orthodox Theology at the Orthodox Center of the Ecumenical Patriarchate in Chambesy, Switzerland.
+Archbishop Job Getcha holds a doctorate in theology.
+Formerly Dean of the Institut Saint-Serge in Paris, and professor there of liturgy and church history, as well Senior Scholar at the Institut Catholique de Paris, Archbishop Job is on the faculty at the Institute of Postgraduate Studies in Orthodox Theology at the Orthodox Center of the Ecumenical Patriarchate in Chambesy, Switzerland.